AI & Automation

 Features: Live chat transitions, sentiment analysis, voice recognition, synonym analysis

-Free plan: Basic features and a limit of 2,000 messages per account
+Free plan: Free plan with a limit of 2,000 messages per account

 Pricing: Starts at $79/month (billed yearly)